dart-lang/language/working/sealed-types/feature-specification.md

 A typedef can't be used to subvert this restriction.
-If a typedef refers to a sealed type, it is also a compile-time error to extend, implement or mix in that typedef outside of the library where the sealed the typedef refers to is defined. *Note that the library where the _typedef_ is defined does not come into play.*
+If a typedef refers to a sealed type, it is also a compile-time error to extend, implement or mix in that typedef outside of the library where the sealed type the typedef refers to is defined. *Note that the library where the _typedef_ is defined does not come into play.*